ekrolen/data-512-wildfire-project/README.md

 5. Scripts in the data_filtering.ipynb will require both the [Pyproj](https://pyproj4.github.io/pyproj/stable/index.html), the [geojson](https://pypi.org/project/geojson/) module and the wildfire user module.
 Pyproj and geojson can be installed via pip.
 The wildfire user module should be downloaded from the course website, unzipped, and moved into the folder pointed to by your PYTHONPATH system variable.

-6. Run the data_filtering script to select only fires in 1963-2023 which were within 1250 miles from Pahrump, NV.
+6. Run the data_acquisition script located in scr/ to select only fires in 1963-2023 which were within 1250 miles from Pahrump, NV.

+7. Run the data_processing script located in scr/ to create the fire smoke estimator for Pahrump.